Green Party of Montana: Petition controversy

 In May 2020, the Montana Green Party revealed that petitions to benefit Green candidate Wendie Fredrickson in Montana were being circulated by a political action committee, named Go Green Montana but not affiliated with the state party, and apparently backed by a conservative group which hoped to split left-leaning voters.
 The state party emphasized that they had repeatedly reached out to the organization, but had received no response.

-In May 2020, it was also first reported that the state Republican Party reportedly paid $100,000 to finance the effort to collect the petition signatures necessary to qualify the Green Party for ballot access in the state.
-This fact wasn’t revealed until after the Greens had initially secured ballot access.
+In May 2020, after the Greens had initially secured ballot access, it was also reported that the state Republican Party paid $100,000 to finance the effort to collect the petition signatures necessary to qualify the Green Party for ballot access in the state.
 The Republican Party was also accused of violating campaign finance laws by failing to disclose the funding of the petition drive.
 The Green Party of Montana acknowledged that it had not played a role in the signature collection.
 Some commentators speculated that the presence of the Green Party on the ballot had the potential to hinder Democratic candidates, particularly in the elections for Senate and the at-large House seat, both of which were expected to be competitive races.

 Following the revelation that the Republican Party had funded the signature collection, more than 560 voters out of the 13,000 who had signed the petitions asked to have their signatures removed, as they hadn’t realized that the GOP was involved in the effort.
 The communications manager of the national Green Party alleged that some of the voters asking to withdraw their signatures had been subjected to pressure to do so.
 Montana Secretary of State Corey Stapleton, a Republican, argued that the signers had missed a deadline to withdraw their names, and that there wasn’t an established procedure for withdrawing a petition signature.